omercsp/taskrunner/settings.md

 * `abstract` - Abastrct tasks are not allowed to be run.
 This setting is useful when there's a need to mark task as a base task, while preventing it from being wrongfuly ran.
 Abstract tasks are implictly hidden. (type: Boolean, default value: `false`).
 * `base` - An optional task name to inherit from.
 Any current task settings override inherited settings (type: string, empty default value).
 * `meta` - A dictionary for the user own use.
 TR does not refer to values in this object (type: object, empty default value).
+* `variables` - A dictionary for task sepecific variables.
+These variables are not exposed to other tasks with the exception of tasks that inherit this task.
+Task variables override global variables with the same name.

 ## Task Container Settings
 * `c_image` - Image name for container tool to use.
 Unless set, the task isn't ran inside a container.
 If `c_exec` is set to `true`, `c_image` *doesn't* refer to an image, but to container that is expected to be running before the task is executed.
 See `c_exec` setting for more details (type: string, empty default value).